vatass/vatass.github.io/_projects/uncertainty-calibrated-prediction.md

 <h2> Conformal Prediction for Randomly-Timed Trajectories </h2>

-<p> To address the randomly-timed measurements within a biomarker trajectory, we compute a  trajectory-wide nonconformity score that measures the normalized deviation between the observed and predicted
+<p> To address the randomly-timed measurements within a biomarker trajectory, we compute a trajectory-wide nonconformity score that measures the normalized absolute error between the observed and predicted
 trajectory for each subject \(i\).
 The score is defined as:
 </p>